 Below, we’ve included some of the safest places to store your money in an uncertain economy:

 Savings accounts: There was a time that a savings account was a fundamental part of most portfolios.
 According to a recent GOBankingRates survey, 34 percent of Americans today have no savings whatsoever.
 Savings accounts typically provide easy access to funds, low qualifying conditions and an assured return.
-Because savings accounts are federally insured up to $250,000, you’ll also have the kind of security you don’t get from storing your money under your mattress, or in the stock market.
+Because savings accounts are federally insured to at least $250,000, you’ll also have the kind of security you don’t get from storing your money under your mattress, or in the stock market.

 Term accounts: Term accounts are a credit union’s version of a certificate of deposit.
 Term accounts typically offer higher yields than traditional savings accounts, in exchange for the promise not to withdraw your funds until a specified amount of time—your term—has transpired.
 Terms are typically set anywhere from three months to five years, giving the investor the ability to manage their assets with more flexibility.